 The sustainability indicator used to measure the attainment of the environmental and social characteristics promoted by the Fund will be the percentage of the Fund's Net Asset Value invested in equities of issuers that exhibit positive or improving ESG characteristics.
-Issuers defined as having positive or improving ESG characteristics must be assessed as having a higher than average quality score, and not exceed a maximum adjustment to its Barings CoE threshold.
+Issuers defined as having positive or improving ESG characteristics and higher than average quality score, and not exceed a maximum adjustment to its Barings CoE threshold.